koleh-tech/GildedRose-Refactoring-Kata/README.md

 `archive/original-code`

 This branch contains the original code, before the refactoring.
+You should compare this branch with `main/`.
+The refactoring isn't perfect, but working on it is much easier.

 # Getting setup